tomasbelak24/fmfiuk-ann-pca-project/README.md

 utils.py - contains functions that do the compressing and reconstructing, and visualization

 GHA.py - contains GHA class that handles the training (both sequential and parallel mode)

+ann_pca_project_report.pdf - report about the project